Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel

 \begin{sciabstract} \textbf{Abstract.} We study the asymptotics of Ohsawa-Takegoshi extension operator and orthogonal Bergman projector associated with high tensor powers of a positive line bundle.

 More precisely, for a fixed complex submanifold in a complex manifold, we consider the operator which associates to a given holomorphic section of a positive line bundle over the submanifold the holomorphic extension of it to the ambient manifold with the minimal $L^2$-norm.
 When the tensor power of the line bundle tends to infinity, we obtain an explicit asymptotic expansion of this operator.
-This is done by proving an exponential estimate for the Schwartz kernel of the extension operator, and showing that this Schwartz kernel admits a full asymptotic expansion in powers of the line bundle for close parameters.
-Along the way we prove similar results for the projection onto the holomorphic sections orthogonal to those which vanish along the submanifold.
-Motivated by possible applications to the invariance of plurigenera problem, our results are proved for manifolds and embeddings of bounded geometry.
+This is done by proving an exponential estimate for the associated Schwartz kernel and showing that this Schwartz kernel admits a full asymptotic expansion.
+We prove similar results for the projection onto holomorphic sections orthogonal to those which vanish along the submanifold.

-As an application, we obtain asymptotically optimal $L^{\infty}$-bounds on the holomoprhic extensions from submanifolds, refining previous results of Zhang and Bost.

 \end{sciabstract}

 \lhead{} \chead{Semiclassical Ohsawa-Takegoshi extension theorem} \rhead{\thepage} \cfoot{}

 {{